andrewbranch/docs/modules/01_Theory.md

 In these cases, you can turn on `noEmit` (or `emitDeclarationOnly`) and `allowImportingTsExtensions` to disable emitting unsafe JavaScript files and silence the error on `.ts`-extensioned imports.

 With or without `allowImportingTsExtensions`, it’s still important to pick the most appropriate `moduleResolution` setting for the module resolution host.
 For bundlers and the Bun runtime, it’s `bundler`.
 These module resolvers were inspired by Node.js, but didn’t adopt the strict ESM resolution algorithm that [disables extension searching](#extension-searching-and-directory-index-files) that Node.js applies to imports.
 The `bundler` module resolution setting reflects this, enabling `package.json` `"exports"` support like `node16` and `nodenext`, while always allowing extensionless imports.

-[TODO: link to guide on picking options]
+See [_Choosing compiler options_](./02_01_Guides_Choosing_compiler_options.md) for more guidance.

 ### Module resolution for libraries